This lesson is being piloted (Beta version)

 to open the root file.

-See the next section on data management for instructions on finding files worldwide.
+See the next episode on data management for instructions on finding files worldwide.

 Note Files in /tape_backed/ may not be immediately accessible, those in /persistent/ and /scratch/ are.